yijunyu/trusted-programming.github.io/2021-02-07/blog.md

 ## Research on Rust through Deep Code Learning

-As code bases from the Rust open-source community evolve and grow, new developers need to learn the best practices, including but not limited to the language itself.
-Statistical machine learning methods from large amount of source code, also known as [Big Code](https://arxiv.org/abs/1709.06182), have been considered by software engineering research communities: similar to the machine learning problems for image processing and natural language processing where vast number of features requires deep neural networks (DNN) to extract, big code may also be used to train a DNN to reflect on statistical patterns of programs, which is called `Deep Code Learning'.
+As codebases from the Rust open-source community evolve and grow, new developers need to learn the best practices, including but not limited to the language itself.
+Statistical machine learning methods from a large amount of source code, also known as [Big Code](https://arxiv.org/abs/1709.06182), have been considered by software engineering research communities: similar to the machine-learning problems for image processing and natural language processing where a vast number of features requires deep neural networks (DNN) to extract, big code may also be used to train a DNN to reflect on statistical patterns of programs, which is called `Deep Code Learning'.

-In this respect, Huawei is pushing the limits by improving the state-of-the-art of `cross-language' deep code learning, through technical collaboration with [The Open University, UK](https://mcs.open.ac.uk/yy66) and [Singapore Management University](http://www.mysmu.edu/faculty/lxjiang/).
+In this respect, Huawei is pushing the limits by improving the state-of-the-art of `cross-language' deep code learning, through a technical collaboration with [The Open University, UK](https://mcs.open.ac.uk/yy66) and [Singapore Management University](http://www.mysmu.edu/faculty/lxjiang/).